Advocacy Center 2023 Legislative Session

-The Connecticut Long Term Care Ombudsman Program wants to make sure that as we enter the 2021 legislative session our legislators, public health officials and key decision makers across the state are able to hear from their constituents regarding issues that matter to them.
+The Connecticut Long Term Care Ombudsman Program wants to make sure that as we enter the 2022 legislative session our legislators, public health officials and key decision makers across the state are able to hear from their constituents regarding issues that matter to them.
 We have created this web page as a central resource to help streamline that process.
 We encourage readers to check this page regularly for updates as we try to keep our finger on the pulse of the legislative session and will provide weekly tracking logs of long term care related bills, but also suggest to use the resources listed to make your voices heard.
 We recommend confirming committee public hearing schedules for key bills related to key topics and taking opportunities to let your legislators know how you think they should vote when it comes to issues that matter most.
-For a quick summary and overview of the legislative process click here, or find out how a bill becomes a law here in Connecticut
+For a quick summary and overview of the legislative process click here, or find out how a bill becomes a law here in Connecticut.
+If you want to stay up to date and have updates sent right to your e-mail box, consider signing up for LTCOP Emails!

 LTCOP Bill Tracker